Dwayne Johnson: Personal life

-Johnson first met fellow University of Miami student Dany Garcia in the early 1990s.
-The couple married on May 3, 1997.
-She is a businesswoman, IFBB professional bodybuilder, and producer.
-Their daughter, Simone, was born on August 14, 2001.
-On June 1, 2007, Johnson and Garcia announced they were separating amicably, and their divorce was finalized in May 2008.

-In 2007, Johnson began dating Lauren Hashian, the daughter of Boston drummer Sib Hashian.
-They first met in 2006 while Johnson was filming The Game Plan.
-They were married on August 18, 2019, in Hawaii.
-They have two daughters: Jasmine (born December 17, 2015) and Tiana (born April 17, 2018).
-Johnson and Hashian live in Los Angeles, have a farm in Virginia, and a home in Southwest Ranches, Florida.

-In recognition of his service to the Samoan people, and because he is a descendant of Samoan chiefs, Johnson was given the noble title of Seiuli (meaning the son of Malietoa [Alo o Malietoa]) by Malietoa Tanumafili II during his visit there on August 9, 2004.
-In 2009, he gained Canadian citizenship through his father's birth and citizenship there.
+In 2009, Johnson obtained Canadian citizenship through his father's birth and citizenship there.

-He got a partial Samoan pe'a tattoo on his left side in 2003.
 In 2017, he had the small "Brahma bull" tattoo on his right arm covered with a larger half-sleeve tattoo of a bull's skull.

+Johnson is a supporter of the Samoa national rugby league team, and publicly pledged his support to the team during the 2021 Rugby League World Cup when the team made the finals for the first time.

+Johnson has experienced multiple episodes of depression, beginning in his college years.
+He has spoken publicly about the importance of seeking help and being open about mental health struggles, advocating for increased awareness and support.

+Relationships

+Johnson first met Dany Garcia when they were both University of Miami students in the early 1990s.
+They married on May 3, 1997.
+She is a businesswoman, International Fitness and Bodybuilding Federation professional bodybuilder, and producer.
+They have one child, Simone, a daughter, who was born August 14, 2001, in Davie, Florida.

+In 2003, Johnson got a partial Samoan Peʻa tattoo on his left side.
+In August 2004, in recognition of his service to the Samoan people, and because he is a descendant of Samoan chiefs, Johnson was given the noble title Seiuli, meaning the son of Malietoa [Alo o Malietoa], by Malietoa Tanumafili II during his visit there.

+On June 1, 2007, Johnson and Garcia announced they were separating amicably.
+The divorce was finalized in May 2008.

+In 2007, Johnson began dating Lauren Hashian, the daughter of Sib Hashian, the drummer for the band Boston.
+They met in 2006 while Johnson was filming The Game Plan.
+On August 18, 2019, Johnson and Hashian married in Hawaii.
+They have two daughters, Jasmine and Tiana, and live in Los Angeles.
+They also maintain a farm in Virginia and a home in Southwest Ranches, Florida.
+Jasmine and Tiana provided voices for Johnson's 2024 film Moana 2.

-In February 2020, WWE announced that Johnson's daughter Simone began training at the WWE Performance Center, making her the first fourth-generation WWE wrestler.
-On May 16, Johnson announced she had signed a contract with WWE, and in May 2022 announced that her ring name would be Ava Raine, and has since been appearing on the NXT brand.
+In February 2020, WWE announced that Johnson's daughter Simone had started training at the WWE Performance Center, making her the first fourth-generation WWE wrestler.
+On May 16, Johnson announced she had signed a contract with WWE, and announced in May 2022 that her ring name would be Ava Raine.
+She has since been appearing on the NXT brand.